Student Teaching Information

 - Placements in preferred geographic areas or partner schools or at specific grade levels cannot be guaranteed.

 - You will be notified through Bearmail when your assignment has been confirmed.
-Once you receive written confirmation, you should immediately contact the school and arrange to meet your cooperating teacher and the building administrator.
+Once you receive written confirmation, you should immediately contact the school and arrange to meet your mentor teacher and the building administrator.

 - You must complete all required coursework before Student Teaching.
 You are not allowed to take additional courses while you student teach.